The following information is only as accurate as the last update (January 13, 2023)! However, it is a starting point.

 – Dr. Melissa Blake, a Naturopath that practices out of Dieppe, NB and Amherst, NS.
 Her practice is “The Pear Tree Naturopathic Clinic” – www.thepeartreeclinic.com.

-– Dr. Richard Dubocq in Albion, Maine (Unity Rd, Albion, ME 04910, USA, +1 207-437-5500) is seeing quite a few Canadian Lyme patients.
-He is closer to us than others and is apparently somewhat cheaper as he has low overhead.
+– Lisa Pelkey, FNP, in Bangor, Maine, has taken over many of Dr. Dubocq’s patients.
+I believe she is at Penobscot Healing Arts.
+Unfortunately Dr. Richard Dubocq in Albion, Maine who was seeing quite a few Canadian Lyme patients retired as of June, 2021.
 He was interviewed by CBC Information Morning, Moncton, for a series they did on Lyme – http://www.cbc.ca/player/play/2696239815.

 There are various alternative treatments that people have been using and recommend.
 Of course, everyone is different so you have to do your own research.
 Some of these would be considered quite “out there” and many require additional research if you are interested as some can interfere with other treatments.
 This is just food for thought.